BirgittaHauser/Generate-XML-and-JSON/README.md

                                  ParRow          => '"SalesRow"',
                                  ParAsAttributes => 'Y'),
                         '/home/Hauser/Umsatz20180224.xml'); </pre>

+<b>Note:<b>
+The stored procedure <b>WrtXML2IFS_Create<b> is also an open source stored procedure.
+It will write the result from the TABLE2XML function into the IFS.

 ### TABLE2JSON – Create JSON Data for a table containing all columns
 Parameter: